Ultimate St. John Real Estate Investing Guide for 2026

 Median Population Age

-The median population age that you are on the lookout for in a robust investment market will be near the age of salaried people.
-If people are migrating into the neighborhood, the median age will not have a challenge remaining at the level of the labor force.
-If working-age people are not coming into the region to replace retiring workers, the median age will increase.
-This isn’t promising for the impending economy of that city.
+Median population age in a reliable long-term investment market should reflect the usual worker's age.
+If people are migrating into the region, the median age will have no challenge staying at the level of the workforce.
+When working-age people are not venturing into the region to replace retiring workers, the median age will rise.
+A thriving economy cannot be supported by retired people.

 Employment Base Diversity